LAYAIraq/LAYA-Iraq-Frontend/README.md

 to be recognized by `vue-test-utils`.
 In order to run the tests, you can either run `npm run test` or `npm run test:unit` (they are synonymous) to run all test suites.
 If you want to run just selected tests, you can use `npm run test:only THIS` where `THIS` is a regular expression.
-Spaces work like pipes (OR).
+Spaces work like pipes (and therefore represent OR).
 Use this to match the file name before `.spec.ts` to only run those matching files.

 Example: `npm run test:only course flag` runs all test suites that contain `course`